MHCGA/halo-cms-docs/docs/en/contributing/index.md

 ## Frontmatter Responsibilities

-When creating articles, you need to maintain the `authors` and `references` fields in Frontmatter:
+When creating articles, you need to maintain the `author` and `references` fields in Frontmatter:

-- If multiple people co-author, list each author's `name` in the `authors` list in order; add `url` and `email` as needed.
+- If multiple people co-author, list each author's `name` in the `author` list in order; add `link` and `email` as needed.
 - The page automatically renders author/reference sections based on Frontmatter, so keep content consistent and accurate.
 - If the article references external materials, list the name and link in `references`.
 If there are no references, you can omit the entire field.
 - If modifying someone else's article, please mention the original author in your PR description to respect attribution.